lyrx/gotcha/tutorial.md

 But the main drawback of the conventional approach is the amount of programming needed.
-The work load (and the cost) will decrease significantly, as soon as you find a solution that works with a browser and p2p networks only!
+The work load (and the cost) will decrease significantly as soon as you find a solution that works with a browser and p2p networks only!
 Normally, with p2p networks you get a generic and ready to use communication API.
 It will never be specific to your new application, but you will soon